AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Implementation Details

 \subsection{Personalization Module: Aligning with Preferences}

-This stage seeks to steer the persuasive language generation toward the buyer's preference, which is another crucial objective of grounded persuasion.
-In particular, with the advent of LLM, there is an unprecedented opportunity for our data-driven approach could achieve much higher degree of personalization with significantly lower cost than the conventional marketing designed for a larger population.
-Our solution has two parts: the first part is to properly elicit the useful information about a user's preference and structure it in a good representation; the second part is to select a subset of features based on the user preference in order to maximize the influence to the user's belief.
+This stage seeks to steer persuasive language generation toward the buyer's preference, which is another crucial objective of grounded persuasion.
+In particular, LLMs make it practical to incorporate lightweight user preference signals into copywriting at lower cost than conventional marketing designed for a broad population.
+Our solution has two parts: the first part elicits useful information about a user's preference and structures it in a usable representation; the second part selects a subset of features based on the user preference to guide what the model emphasizes.

 \paragraph{Structured Preference Representation} As mentioned previously, our evaluation environment is built to have an information elicitation process from each buyer.
 However, such information cannot directly describe the user's preference.
 So, we ask the LLM to act like a human realtor to determine the features that the users might be interested in based on their initial selection.
 To do this, we prompt the language model to convert the user preference into information structured according to the feature schema.
 We then ask the user to give a rating $r_j$ on a scale of 1-5 on how important each feature $S_j$ is.
 We also elicit the user's rationale behind this rating to nudge users to give more thoughts on their selection and thereby improve the credibility of their rating responses.
 While our implementation mostly relies on user surveys and the information processing power of LLMs, this design is a reasonable simulation of digital marketing in real-world applications, where $r_j$ can be learned through the standard industrial techniques of cookie analysis.